5 Fixes to Your Most Common Smoothie ProblemsArticle posted in: Nutrition South Beach DIY

-Like an icy glob of smoothie smashing into face as you unsuspectingly go in for a sip.
-Or the smoothie that once blended to perfection, separates faster than oil and water in your cup.
+Like an icy glob of healthy smoothie smashing into face as you unsuspectingly go in for a sip.
+Or the healthy smoothie that once blended to perfection, separates faster than oil and water in your cup.
 Or worse, despite much hype and a valiant attempt, is just sort of…blah.

 We hear you loud and clear.
-And we’ve got the smoothie SOS that’ll get you back up to boss status, as far as your favorite blended drinks are concerned.
+And we’ve got the healthy smoothie SOS that’ll get you back up to boss status, as far as your favorite blended drinks are concerned.
 So get ready to re-start your blenders!

 Fix 1: It’s too frozen

-Does one sip of your smoothie send a chill down your spine?
+Does one sip of your healthy smoothie send a chill down your spine?
 Or maybe you tried to drink it with your straw—and that wasn’t happening.
 Let’s hit the defrost button on that brain freeze and work this one out.

 The quick fix here is to thin it out.
 Choose your liquid carefully.
 Too much water can dilute the flavors, and too much milk can boost the bland factor.
 Ok, ready?
 Add a little liquid (a splash or two, max), flip the switch and stand by.
 Start slow and work up to a higher speed, you want to see the blender vortex.
 Add a little more, blend a little more, until you reach that perfect texture you’re after.